mbrsagor/bishasto/README.md

 # Bishasto
-> The application is basically online service backend web application.
+> The application is basically online service backend web application like multi vendor online service platform.
+Vendor will sell services or products and customer will taking the services or products.

 #### Setup